Nobody likes to hear that an ingredient in antifreeze — propylene glycol — is also found in food. However, what exactly does that mean?

 - It’s not “bioaccumulative.”
 This means that, in normal dosage or exposure levels, propylene glycol breaks down in the body within 48 hours in individuals with healthy kidney and liver function and does not accumulate over time to create toxicity in the body.
 (3)

 - Propylene glycol is found in industrial-grade levels in products like antifreeze, polyurethane cushions, paints and the like.
 In food, the levels are considered pharmaceutical-grade.

-- The Food and Drug Administration (FDA) has deemed propylene glycol as “generally recognized as safe.”
+- The Food and Drug Administration (FDA), in a toxicological profile, has deemed propylene glycol as “generally recognized as safe.”

 - In the Centers for Disease Control and Prevention’s exhaustive report of the effects and possible toxicity of propylene glycol, no major health concerns were found.
 However, the organization states in the report that, “No studies were located regarding respiratory, cardiovascular, gastrointestinal, musculoskeletal, hepatic, renal, endocrine, dermal, ocular, or body weight effects in humans, or musculoskeletal, dermal, or ocular effects in animals after oral exposure to propylene glycol.”
 Similar statements were made about skin exposure and inhalation exposure.
 (4) (Nearly all the research used to support the “safety” of this chemical was done on rats, horses or monkeys — and a great deal of the points were made based on a study done on monkeys more than 60 years ago.)

 The first three of these points seem to be encouraging.
 Although this chemical compound is not generally found in nature, it seems to be potentially safe.
 But what concerns me most is what is not found there — any sort of extensive human-based research on its safety.